 Create employee development plans with employees when they’re hired.
 They can share how they want to grow in their positions, and their managers can help facilitate the tasks needed to develop.

 You won’t know what your employees value if you don’t ask them.
 Regularly check in with surveys.
 You can do these anonymously to encourage honest feedback and use a tool like Google Forms to gather feedback.

 Share feedback results company-wide, and explain what you’re doing to listen to your employees.
 As employees see their ideas in action, they’ll feel more valued at your company.

 Employee retention efforts should be at the forefront of your business strategy.
 You want to keep your best talent, make your organization an attractive place to work for, keep employee morale high, and cut down on costs, wasted time, and productivity losses due to turnover.

 Take the Quiz: How Strong Is Your Company Culture?

 Do office politics and gossip rule your office?
 Do employees have opportunities for continued learning and clear paths for advancement?
 Do you have defined values that resonate with employees?
 If you’re curious how strong your company culture is, take our quiz to find out.

-If your organization would benefit from some help in decreasing employee turnover, contact TERRA Staffing Group today.
+If your organization would benefit from some help in decreasing employee turnover, find one our branches today.
 We can provide market insight, competitive compensation data, and staffing solutions that can help your business.